DvvCz/dasm/README.md

 ## Note

-Support for all instructions is **NOT** planned.
+Support for every single instruction is **NOT** planned.
 Nor will there be any passes for optimization.

-This is simply meant for code generation by JIT compilers and such.
+This has a simple goal of assembling instructions for compilers.
-If you want a fully featured library, check out [`Iced`](https://github.com/icedland/iced)!
+If you want a fully featured library, please refer to [`Iced`](https://github.com/icedland/iced)

 ## How it works